Police arrest suspect for allegedly using counterfeit $100 bills - NewsBreak

 Southeast Kansas man dies in two-vehicle crash in Elk County

-WICHITA, Kan.
-(KSNW) — A Howard, Kansas, man has died in a car crash in Elk County on Thursday.
-The Kansas Highway Patrol (KHP) Crash Log says Randy Julian, 69, was driving a 2006 Hummer south on Highway K99, when he crossed the centerline into the northbound lane.
-Another...
+A Howard, Kansas, man has died in a car crash in Elk County on Thursday.

 Sheriff finds more counterfeit $100 bills in Kansas